 Welcome to Year 4!

-I hope you have had a wonderful Easter break and that you are ready for an exciting and busy Summer term in Class 4.
-This term we will be continuing our topic ‘Ancient Egypt’.
-Below is a little bit of information about all the fantastic things we will be learning throughout the Summer Term.
+I hope you have had a wonderful break and that you are ready for an exciting and busy term in Class 4.
+This term we will be learning about digestion and where our food comes from.
+Below is a little bit of information about all the fantastic things we will be learning throughout the coming term.

 Empowering English